replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on June 20, 2023

 :::important
-Previous to this release is a known issue that may put the system in a critical state when migrating from Weave to Flannel.
-Please ensure that you use this or future releases when migrating from Weave to Flannel.
+Versions earlier than v2023.06.20-0 contain a known issue that might put the system in a critical state when migrating from Weave to Flannel.
+Use v2023.06.20-0 or later when migrating from Weave to Flannel.
 :::

 ### New Features {#new-features-v2023-06-20-0}